aneeshmurali-n/AMN-STM32-Flasher/README.md

 - 💫 **Thread-Safe Architecture** — smooth, non-blocking progress updates and real-time feedback
 - ⚙️ **ST-LINK CLI** *(external dependency, not bundled)* — official STM32 programming tool used **only if installed** on the system
   > 📎 *AMN STM32 Flasher does not include, modify, or distribute any STMicroelectronics software.*

 ---

-## 🏆 Vision

-> *“Flashing firmware should be as simple as moving a file.”*

-**AMN STM32 Flasher** isn’t just another tool — it’s a statement.
-It redefines how developers interact with embedded hardware:
-simple, fast, and beautifully intuitive.

-For the first time, flashing firmware feels **human.**

----